“Jean has a gift for transforming politics and history into theater.”

 Most recently, Jean spent eight years at the U.S. Democracy Program at the William and Flora Hewlett Foundation (based in the San Francisco Bay area).
 She is a member of the Continuity of Government Commission co-chaired by Donna Shalala and A.B.
 Culvahouse, which is updating recommendations for succession in Congress, the White House and the Supreme Court should those institutions be crippled by a national disaster.

-Jean and her husband, historian and author Fergus M. Bordewich, are relocating from California to Washington, DC in August, 2022.
+Jean and her husband, historian and author Fergus M. Bordewich, live in Washington, DC.

 Jean has created projects for virtual, live theater, hybrid and classroom formats.